-Holmfirth CA Holmfirth - PC17

-2 Dunford Road Holmfirth Shoulder of Mutton pub.
+Holmfirth CA Holmfirth - PC17 2 Dunford Road Holmfirth Shoulder of Mutton pub.
 Situated on the ancient approach into Holmfirth from the north, this is one of the 3 hostelries that were important "fuelling stations" for travellers.
 They still remain as pubs to this day.
 This pub was established in 1788 and had stabling.
 It retains its original name to the present day (Shoulder of Mutton).
-In the 19th century there was a butchers and of the 3 hostelries that were important "fuelling stations" for travellers.
-They still remain as pubs to this day. name to the present day (Shoulder of Mutton).
 In the 19th century there was a butchers and slaughterhouse here.
 Has a blue plaque.
-Holmfirth CA Holmfirth - PC18 3a Victoria Square The Nook, Holmfirth The Nook pub.
+Holmfirth CA Holmfirth - PC18 3 Victoria Square The Nook, Holmfirth The Nook pub.
 Situated on the ancient approach into Holmfirth from the north, this is one of the 3 hostelries that were important "fuelling stations" for travellers.
 They still remain as pubs to this day.
 The Nook is one of Holmfirth's oldest pubs, dating from 1754 and rebuilt in 1819.
 Previously the Rose and Crown, it was recently renamed the Nook to reflect the name used by local people for the many decades past.
 It takes its name from the site, and is on one of the Holmfirth's ancient routes.
 Has a blue plaque.